Repulsive interatomic potentials calculated at three levels of theory: Effect of potentials on ion penetration depth profiles

 Since the integral does not have a closed-form analytical solution, we evaluated it with the Stegun numerical series approximation \cite{Stegun} as described in detail in the appendix of \citeref{Nor17d}.
 The Debye temperatures were taken from the tables of \citeref{Ashcroft-Mermin}, except for Si for which the value of 519~K based on more recent experiments was used \cite{Bus97}.

-The results of these calculations are shown in \cref{fig:sisiranges} for Si-Si implantation, in \cref{fig:aralranges} for Ar-Al implantation, in \cref{fig:hsiranges} for H-Si implantation, and in \cref{fig:feferanges} for Fe-Fe implantation.
-A summary of the results is given in \cref{tab:meanranges}.
-The choice of potential clearly matters: there are differences in the range profiles as well as mean ranges between the ZBL and quantum chemical DMol and MP2 potentials that are comparable to differences in the interatomic potentials (of the order of $5\%$).
+The results of these calculations are shown in \cref{fig:sisiranges} for the implantation of Si-Si, in \cref{fig:aralranges} for the implantation of Ar-Al, in \cref{fig:hsiranges} for the implantation of H-Si, and in \cref{fig:feferanges} for the implantation of Fe-Fe. {\red The depth distributions in the plots are area normalized to 1 to be in the form of a probability distribution of the implantation depth}.
+A summary of the results is given in \cref{tab:meanranges}. {\red The error bars were calculated as the standard error of the mean, i.e. the standard deviation of the values of the individual ion range divided by the square root of the number of ions \cite{Bevington}.} The choice of potential clearly matters: there are {\red statistically significant} differences in the range profiles as well as mean ranges between the ZBL and quantum chemical DMol and MP2 potentials that are comparable to differences in the interatomic potentials (of the order of $5\%$).

 As expected from the comparison of potentials discussed earlier, the calculations with the DMol and MP2 screening functions lead to results that are practically identical to each other in all cases except for 10 keV H ions implanted in a [110] channel in Si.
 Moreover, in many cases one of the ZBL potentials agrees fairly well with the DMol and MP2 potential in the non-channeled case, while the other agrees better in the channeled case.
 Also, in all channeling cases there is a noticeable difference between the DMol and NLH potential results, even though they have almost the same high-energy part.